WinterCricket/codecrud/README.md

 # codecrud
-find Maine employees to hire and fire at code factory This will be loaded onto local machines for review and revision.
+This will be the corrected readme to be loaded onto local machines, to remind you to use this crud app to hire, review, and fire.
-This is a further addition to be loaded onto local machines.